Centreon and Security

 Opensource security

-Centreon distributes its core platform under GPLv2 and Apache Open Source licenses, which makes it possible for contributors to extend it.
+Centreon distributes its core platform under Apache Open Source license (GPLv2 for some files), which makes it possible for contributors to extend it.
 Any person who wants to contribute and participate in developing the project must respect Centreon’s Code of Conduct.

 Any contribution is posted as a pull request and provided with information that helps with the review process by Centreon.
 The review includes code quality, functional tests, documentation and security, and determines whether the contribution is accepted or rejected.